Cost-efficiency in Incomplete Markets: Perfectly Cost-efficient Payoffs

-where in a slight abuse of language we call sometimes just $Z^*$ a solution to the problem \eqref{dist-problem}.

-The strategy is first to characterize the solution of the maximin problem \eqref{dist-problem} and then to show that it agrees with the solution to the actual cost-efficiency problem \eqref{minimaxpb}.
-Alas, while this works fine in the ``nice'' case when $F$ is perfectly cost-efficient, continuous and strictly increasing on its domain and the cdf $F_{\xi^*}$ of the optimal pricing kernel is continuous and strictly increasing as well (and the standard cost-efficiency problem in a complete market given by \eqref{CE} since there is a unique pricing kernel), the general case is not as straightforward.
+We proceed to analyze the optimizers of the different optimization problems.
+The strategy is first to characterize the solution of the maximin problem \eqref{dist-problem} and then to show that it agrees with the solution to the actual cost-efficiency problem \eqref{cvxminimaxA}.
+Alas, while this works fine in the ``nice'' case when $F$ is perfectly cost-efficient, continuous and strictly increasing on its domain and the cdf $F_{\xi^*}$ of the optimal pricing kernel is continuous and strictly increasing as well, the general case is not as straightforward.
 Specifically, not only non-uniqueness of solutions has to be addressed, but potential atoms in pricing kernels force us to use randomization techniques: For $\xi\in\Xi$, we define the distributional transform of $\xi$ for $x\in\R_{\ge 0}$ and $u\in(0,1)$ as